 This guide discusses five return to work essentials:

-- Deploying an employee and workspace scheduling system
+- Deploying a workspace scheduling solution

 - Controlling space, capacity, and density of the workplace